MELISSA BLOCK, HOST:

 WAREH: They were like, please, we're already terrified you're going by yourself - just at least don't go into Syria.
-Everyday people would tell me, I can get you and in and out, it'll be safe.
+Everyday people would tell me, I can get you in; I can get you out, it'll be safe.
 And it was hard to tell them no, I promised my parents I wouldn't do it.

-BERGMAN: Wareh is planning a return trip to the Syrian-Turkish border later this year.
+BERGMAN: Wareh is planning to return to the Syrian-Turkish border later this year.
 This time, she will make no such promise to her parents.